 After a time of transition, Rev. Dr. Johnny M. Wilson Jr., joined with BCAN in July, 2006.
 His official Service of Installation as tenth Pastor of BCAN, took place on October 15, 2006.
 Rev Dr. Wilson’s passion in ministry focused on the empowerment of a congregation to facilitate the love of Jesus Christ in the community and to provide a ministry model that exemplified hope and transformation in people’s lives.
 Rev Wilson served the needs of BCAN until January, 2008.

-After eighty years of ministry within and out of the church walls, The Baptist Church of All Nations family continues to provide a strong presence in our city of Taunton, Massachusetts.
+After ninety years of ministry within and out of the church walls, The Baptist Church of All Nations family continues to provide a strong presence in our city of Taunton, Massachusetts.